bensmidt/CS229-ML/README.md

+# About Me
+I am a 3rd year at the University of Texas at Austin (hook'em!) studying Electrical and Computer Engineering and Math.
+I'm the CTO of [Clips](https://www.clipsai.com/) (checkout the link for more information!) which heavily utilizes machine learning, specifically deep learning and natural language processing.
+I've decided to complete this course (as well as other public courses EECS498/CS231N: Deep Learning for Computer Vision and CS224N: Deep Learning with Natural Language Processing) to gain the required knowledge in Machine Learning and Deep Learning to be able to properly build the models we're using at Clips.

+You can find out more about me at my [LinkedIn](https://www.linkedin.com/in/benjamin-smidt/).
+If you have any questions about my solutions, learning machine learning, or just want connect, feel free to follow me and reach out on LinkedIn.
+I can be a little slow to respond depending my current responsiblities but I can assure you I will respond!
+I hope you enjoy this course as much as I have and that my solutions are helpful :)

 # CS229-ML-Autumn-2018
 My solutions to Stanford's public course [CS229: Machine Learning](https://cs229.stanford.edu/syllabus-autumn2018.html), taught by Andrew Ng (Fall 2018).
 Lectures are freely available on [YouTube](https://www.youtube.com/playlist?list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU).